Skip to main content

 What Is Art Therapy?

-Art therapy is a regulated mental health profession that uses art-making as a primary mode of communication and healing within a therapeutic relationship.
+Art therapy is a specialised therapeutic discipline, practised by trained art therapists, that uses art-making as a primary mode of communication and healing within a therapeutic relationship.

 • Purpose: Emotional and psychological support — processing trauma, managing anxiety, building coping skills, addressing behavioural issues